 Kijkwijzer does not advise on suitability

-The Kijkwijzer age recommendation does not simply mean that a television programme or film is suitable for children of that age and above.
-Kijkwijzer makes no pronouncements on this.
-For example: a serious documentary bears the recommendation All Ages, because it contains no images that could be harmful to children.
+Kijkwijzer ratings are advising parents on harmful elements that a certain production contains.
+They are not judging suitabiility or good taste.
+For example: a serious documentary could be rated All Ages, because it contains no images that could be harmful to children.
 The film may nevertheless be unsuitable for young children, for example, because the content is too complex.

-Kijkwijzer does not pass judgement on the content or quality of television programmes or films.
+Kijkwijzer does not pass judgement on the quality of television programmes, series or films.
 The preferences and standards applied by parents are too diverse to allow this.
 Kijkwijzer simply warns of possible harmful images in television programmes or films.
-Final responsibility for what their children can see rests with the parents.
+Final responsibility for what their children can or cannot see rests with the parents.

-Kijkwijzer is applied on virtually all audio-visual products on offer in the Netherlands, from television programmes and cinema films to films on DVD and video.
+Kijkwijzer is applied on virtually all audiovisual products on offer in The Netherlands, from television programmes and cinematic feature films to films on Video on Demand and Blu-ray/ DVD.

 Broadcasting times on television

-In the case of television, the Kijkwijzer ages are linked to broadcast slots.
+In the Netherlands an in the case of lineair television, the Kijkwijzer ages are linked to broadcast tiems.
 Programmes with the classification All Ages, 6 and 9 years may be broadcast at any time of the day.
-Programmes with the classification 12 years may only be broadcast from 20.00 hours and those with the classification 16 years from 22.00 hours.
+Programmes with the classification 12, 14 and 16 years may only be broadcast from 20.00 hours until 06:00 in the morning, and those with the classification 18 years may only be aired after midnight.